cloudnativetrainings/trainings/k8s_fundamentals/25_authentication/README.md

 # Create the CSR
 openssl req -new -key bob.key -out bob.csr -subj "/CN=bob/O=eng"\n

-# Copy the content of the CSR into the field request of the file bob.yaml
+# Copy the content of the CSR into an environment variable
-cat bob.csr | base64 | tr -d '\n'
+export CSR=$(cat bob.csr | base64 | tr -d '\n')

+# Use envsubst the set the CSR into the yaml file
+envsubst < bob-csr-template.yaml > bob-csr.yaml

 # Apply the CSR
 kubectl create -f bob-csr.yaml